IAmJonoBo/Emperator/docs/reference/linting-formatting.md

 Biome runs via two scripts:

-- `pnpm fmt` runs `scripts/format-yaml.mjs` followed by `biome format --write .`, keeping YAML and Biome-managed assets aligned during local development.
+- `pnpm fmt` delegates to `scripts/run-format.mjs`, which formats YAML (`scripts/format-yaml.mjs`) and then calls `biome format --write .`.
+Pass `--all` to also invoke `uv run ruff format .` and `uv run ruff check . --fix`, giving Python sources the same two-space, 100-column treatment in one command.
 - `pnpm check` executes `biome check .` without writes and is the first half of `pnpm lint`.

 ESLint supplements Biome with rules that require type/module awareness. `eslint.config.js` imports